 Visit Dembuen Village –The Last Village of Dri Valley

-Imagine a village with a backdrop of towering mountains, dense forest, pristine river, and a handful of inhabitants.
-Located in Dri valley, Dambeun village is the last village (Dri valley) on Indian terrain which has the last motorable road to the ITBP base camp.
+Imagine a village with a backdrop of towering mountains, dense forest, a pristine river, and a handful of inhabitants.
+Located in Dri Valley, Dambeun village is the last village (Dri Valley) on Indian terrain which has the last motorable road to the ITBP base camp.

-The drive through the Dri valley offers one of the most scenic drives in Anini.
+The drive through the Dri Valley offers one of the most scenic drives in Anini.
 There is nothing for miles except eye-arresting visuals.
 The untouched beauty of the valley commands your undivided attention.
-The quaint villages, hilly terrains, iron bridges over the Dri River, and bamboo forest accompany you throughout your journey.
+The quaint villages, hilly terrains, iron bridges over the Dri River, and bamboo forests accompany you throughout your journey.

 Located approximately 32 km from Anini town, Dembuen village is one of the must-visit places in Anini.
 Inhabited by the Idu Mishmi tribe, the village is located in the most gorgeous location.
 The Dembuen village has a handful of people and the houses there are scattered.
 The small farmland, granary, and traditional huts are a common scene in the village.

 Their granary has a typical style and it is mostly built outside their main house.
 Unlike the Galo household, there is no separate entrance to the house for females.